Dal-Rocketry-Student-Team/rocketEnvironment/README.md

 ### 5) run the viewer
 python rocket_viz.py

+### 6) Set your serial port & baud:

+Open rocket_viz.py and find where the serial worker is created, e.g.: worker = SerialWorker(port="COM7", baud=115200)
+Change to your port:
+Windows: COM3, COM7, …
+Linux: /dev/ttyACM0 or /dev/ttyUSB0
+macOS: /dev/tty.usbmodem* or /dev/tty.usbserial*

 # What this is for

 Visual check of IMU fusion (quaternion/Euler) and axis alignment.